insure logo

 ZIP codes with the cheapest car insurance in Nebraska

-Drivers in the 68516 ZIP code pay the lowest average annual premium in Nebraska, at $1,879.
-See which other areas of the state offer more affordable rates below.
+In Nebraska, drivers living in the 68516 ZIP code enjoy the lowest average annual premium at $1,879.
+Check the table below to see which other ZIP codes in the state have more affordable rates.

 ZIP codeCityAverage annual rates